 Voice activated communication system

-Another type of microphone is the one that is activated by voice or VOX system.
+Another type of microphone is the one that you activate it by voice or VOX system.

 In the VOX system the diver can speak whenever he needs to communicate with the base on land.

-This system has the disadvantage that the activation of the communication could give you involuntary before some strong breathing of the diver, for example.
+This system has a disadvantage.
+The activation of the communication could give you involuntary before some strong breathing of the diver, for example.

 Surface systems are different.
 There are them in different sizes and scopes.

 Some have very large equipment, which allows divers to communicate with each other.